-2.1 Eligible employees shall receive a career increment differential of \$79 per pay period for the V & C Tables.
-To be eligible, the employee must have met step advancement requirements for five or more years while allocated to the maximum step and schedule of the V or C Table, or a higher rate while paid on another salary table.
+^{2.1} Eligible employees shall receive a career increment differential of \$93 (A basis) or \$73 (C basis) per month for the V & C Tables.
+To be eligible, the employee must have met step (pay scale level) advancement requirements for five or more years while allocated to the maximum step (pay scale level) and schedule (pay scale group) of the V or C Table, or a higher rate while paid on another salary table.